 During active fieldwork, monitoring quality and rapidity of data collection

-Assist with analysis for reports, data briefs, and auxiliary publications
+Assist with analysis for reports, survey results briefs, snapshots of indicators, and auxiliary publications

 External stakeholder engagement